 Bottom line: when “bad weather” months hit, be extra cautious on the road.
 When the weather is particularly dangerous, follow local news for weather and travel updates and be sure to observe all travel restrictions.

 When most drivers think of weather, they imagine snow.
-But snows is not the only kind of hazardous weather.
-There are more categories of bad weather that occurs in Connecticut.
+But snow is not the only kind of hazardous weather.
+There are more categories of bad weather that occur in Connecticut.

 Strong winds alone are sometimes enough to blow debris into roadways and make vehicles — especially larger ones — harder to control and prone to rollovers.
 Couple this with rain, snow, or sleet, and the conditions could be disastrous.